Washington DC: Stores with Unique, Affordable, and High Quality Furniture (2021)

 This is the easiest of the criteria to define.
 Nice furniture uses durable building materials including solid hardwood, strong metals, glass or sturdy composite materials (e.g, acrylic, acrylic glass and lucite), high-quality wood or durable engineered veneers (e.g., formica) and other materials that can stand up to everyday use.
 The type of construction used in well built furniture might include the use of dovetail joints or finger/box joints.
 Furniture that you can hope to keep for years, decades and perhaps even generations also uses high quality assembly hardware (e.g., metal instead of plastic fasteners).

 Good quality furniture in most cases does not use particle board, press wood or malleable plastics for any significant portions of their build material.
 Particle board is also often finished over with paper, sometimes with an artificial print to look like a wood grain.
 These materials rarely survive the realities of life, especially District city life, such as the need to move (and move again!).
-Or for those that have been unlucky enough to experience a flood, perhaps those with an English basement apartment in DC, these materials melt almost as easy as butter when they come into any prolonged contact with water.
+Or for those that have been unlucky enough to experience a flood, perhaps those with an English basement apartment in DC, these materials melt almost as easy as butter.
 Also, furniture that is built to last does not rely on cam lock nuts.
-Don’t bother trying to dissemble those things and expect a quality rebuild, and don’t put too much weight (or a drunk uncle) on a product that relies on them.
+Don’t bother trying to dissemble those things and expect a quality rebuild, and don’t put too much weight (e.g., a drunk uncle) on a product that relies on them.

 Unique, Character Rich Furniture